andreatoson3-netizen/Amatriciana/docs/SystemTestResults.md

 # System test
 ## User story 1 - Initialize a City

-### As a City Mayor, I want to initialize a block grid, so that I have a spatial canvas to develop my city and query the state of each block.
+### As a City Mayor, I want to initialize a block grid, so that I have a spatial canvas to develop my city.

 ### Acceptance criteria: